nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 *  `undo`

 #### Clearing all entries : `clear`
-Clears all entries from the address book.<br>
+Clears all tasks from the task manager.<br>
 Format: `clear`

 #### Exiting the program : `exit`